Home / Focused Guides / Health & Wellness Guide / 10 Best Ski Resorts for Families in Pennsylvania

 757 Spring Mount Road, Spring Mount, PA | 36 miles from Center City

-“So much fun, so close to home!” is more than just a slogan.
+โ€œSo much fun, so close to home!โ€ is more than just a slogan.
 Just west of Lansdale, Spring Mountain Adventures is an affordable way to spend a day or weekend snowboarding, skiing, snow tubing, and taking private or group lessons.
-They also offer specials depending on the day of the week, so be on the lookout for Family Night on Sundays.
+For the 2025/2026 winter season, Spring Mountain is offering $40 season passes to all 4th graders!

-Photo courtesy of Spring Mountain.
+Photo courtesy of Spring Mountain

 Bear Creek